Skip to main content

 Nodding Catchfly Flowers flower Feb 11 Feb 18 Transplant Apr 19 – May 19

-Nutri-Red Carrots root_vegetable Feb 11 Feb 18 Transplant Apr 29 – May 4
+Nutri-Red Carrots root vegetable Feb 11 Feb 18 Transplant Apr 29 – May 4

 OG American Flag Leeks allium Jan 14 Feb 4 Transplant May 5 – May 15